We fund research into Bowel Disease.

 The patients that we serve and the researchers that we fund demand this from us.

-Whilst we work towards one day meeting our vision, we will aim to develop clinical practice and improve patient’s lives through impactful research.
+Whilst we work towards one day meeting our vision, our mission is to develop clinical practice and improve patient’s lives through impactful research.

 Find out more about our research strategic framework here.